Bird of Paradise Curling Leaves — The Dehydration Signal

 - 1

 Check soil moisture immediately.
-Dry soil = underwatering is the cause.
-Moist or wet soil = root damage is the cause.
-These require opposite responses.
+Dry soil points to underwatering as the cause.
+Moist or wet soil points to root damage as the cause.
+These require opposite responses, so this check comes before anything else.

 - 2

 Dry soil case: water deeply until water runs from drainage holes.
 Expect leaves to uncurl within 12–24 hours.
-If leaves do not uncurl after 48 hours of moist soil, inspect roots.
+If leaves do not uncurl after 48 hours of moist soil, inspect roots and rule out root damage next.

 - 3

 Moist soil case: stop watering, unpot, and inspect roots.
-Remove any brown, soft root tissue.
-Repot in fresh draining mix.
+Remove any brown, soft root tissue with sterile pruners.
+Repot in fresh, fast-draining mix.
 See the root-rot page for the complete protocol.

 - 4

-Heat and low humidity case: the plant doesn't need to move unless curling is severe.
-Moderate by providing a small humidifier, or by moving slightly back from the window where afternoon heat is most intense.
+Heat and low humidity case: the plant doesn't need to move unless curling is severe and daily.
+Moderate by providing a small humidifier nearby, or by moving the pot slightly back from the window glass where afternoon heat is most intense.

 Prevention